frontalspy/imdb-movie-finder/README.md

 More or less my first Angular site.

+Switch over to the `master` branch for the source code.
+You can access the live version of the movie finder at [https://frontalspy.github.io/imdb-movie-finder/](https://frontalspy.github.io/imdb-movie-finder/).

 ## Installation

 Run `npm install` to install the required Angular and Gulp requirements.